cmaloney/dcos-docs/_pages/concepts/installing/installing-enterprise-edition/manual-installation/configure-and-install-dcos.md

         $6$rounds=656000$v55tdnlMGNoSEgYH$1JAznj58MR.Bft2wd05KviSUUfZe45nsYsjlEl84w34pp48A9U2GoKzlycm3g6MBmg4cQW9k7iY4tpZdkWy9t1

 2. Create a configuration file and save as `genconf/config.yaml`.
-For parameters descriptions and configuration examples, see the [documentation][1].

     You can use this template to get started.
 This template specifies 3 Mesos masters, 3 ZooKeeper instances for Exhibitor storage, static master discovery list, and Google DNS resolvers.
+If your servers are installed with a domain name in your `/etc/resolv.conf`, you should add `dns_search` to your `config.yaml` file.
+For parameters descriptions and configuration examples, see the [documentation][1].

         bootstrap_url: http://<bootstrap_public_ip>:<your_port>
         cluster_name: '<cluster-name>'